movestore/TimeLag_BetweenLocations/README.md

 ## Documentation
 This App calculates the time lag between each consecutive locations.
 This measurement is a segment characteristic, and will be assigned to the first location of each segment.
 Therefore the time lag of the last location of the track will be set to NA.

-A histogram of the time lag distribution of all individuals and per individual is automatically created and can be downloaded in the output as a pdf
+A histogram of the time lag distribution of all individuals and per individual is automatically created and can be downloaded in the output as a pdf.

+A column named _**timelag**_ will be appended to the dataset that is returned for further use in next Apps.

 ### Input data
 moveStack in Movebank format